-All applications should be e-mailed to the address indicated on the form.
-The forms must be completed and submitted electronically; do not print, scan, or mail paper forms.
-You will receive confirmation that the form has been received within five business days.
+Completed applications should be e-mailed to the address indicated on the form; do not mail paper forms.
+You will receive confirmation that the form has been received, typically within five business days.

 Recommended reading for everyone applying for frequency coordination.

 Repeater Coordination Form (Version K)